ewaldhorn/whatamess/README.md

 some "scratchpad" work while doing a course.
 Or I'm just high on sugar and crafting bugs.
 Anything goes.

-*Rather not run this stuff on your own computer!*
+__Rather not run this stuff on your own computer!__

+### Some of this is not meant to run

+Some of these projects are not _meant_ to compile or run, because I was testing something specific and needed to recreate a scenario.
+So don't be alarmed if there are errors, it might be intentional.
+Only, you'll never know.

+Hope you sleep well!